Tek-User/CMM-Arm/README.md

 Development of an accurate, inexpensive DIY CMM arm

+(The photo above is of the first generation of the arm segments)

 This project uses, as much as possible, 3D printed parts.
-However, the rigidity of plastic arm sections is sub-optimal, and hollow section aluminum arm segments with 3D printed connectors may be required for good accuracy.
-Right now I have about +/-1mm accuracy if I am careful when I take the measurements and avoid twisting any arm segments, and keep the arm angles away from the extremes.
+However, the rigidity of plastic arm sections, and the encoder pivots is sub-optimal, and hollow section aluminum arm segments with 3D printed connectors may be required for good accuracy.
+At first, I had about +/-1mm accuracy even with careful measurements, avoiding twisting of any arm segments, and keeping the arm angles away from the extremes.
+The newest version of the arm segments appears to have improved accuracy and reproducibility.
+Now the readings seem to average about 0.22mm variation, and no more than 0.34mm error.

 This has the potential to be a really good machine to obtain reasonably accurate X-Y-Z measurements.
 However, real-world issues impede this goal.
 If we can solve the following issues, then we have a great device!
 I am looking for any input to solve these issues.

 Issues: RIGID PARTS

 I re-designed the shoulder and arm segments to have more stability.
 They seem pretty good now.
 I am sure there is room for improvement (e.g. cable management), but it seems like a reasonable design now.
+As stated above, the newest design has reasonable accuracy, and maybe this is not as much of an issue now.

 Issues: CALIBRATION